bmac2/devopstest2/README.md

 6. Run the install.sh script AS ROOT.
 This will do the following items to your server:

-6a.  update and then upgrade your server for all available patches
+6 a.  update and then upgrade your server for all available patches

-6b.  install nginx
+6 b.  install nginx

-6c. enable ufw firewall
+6 c. enable ufw firewall

-6d.  open port 3200 to allow outside traffic to access the webserver.
+6 d.  open port 3200 to allow outside traffic to access the webserver.
 All other traffic (i.e. 80 and 443 ) will be blocked to any other port.

-6e.   copies the virtual host template in place, then edits the template to put the correct values in for the placeholders
+6 e.   copies the virtual host template in place, then edits the template to put the correct values in for the placeholders

-6f.  restartx nginx
+6 f.  restartx nginx